SAP/cloud-sdk-ios-fiori/CoreComponentGeneration.md

 Use sourcery tag `// sourcery: no_style` on property of a type conforming to `_ComponentGenerating` (or `_ComponentMultiPropGenerating`).

-## Advanced: Standard component protocols with functions
+## Advanced: Standard component protocols with more than one properties

-Define an internal protocol conforming to `_ComponentMultiPropGenerating` in order to generate a component protocol with functions (e.g. as event handlers) in `pre` phase.
+Define an internal protocol conforming to `_ComponentMultiPropGenerating` in order to generate a component protocol with more than one properties.

 ## Advanced: Non @ViewBuilder injectable ViewModels